 1. Boost Muscle Strength

-A study found that taking creatine shows an 8% increase in muscle strength than others who don't [3].
+A study published in the National Library of Medicine demonstrated that taking creatine resulted in an 8% increase in muscle strength compared to when not taken [2].

-Having strong muscles help you perform physical activities such as lifting weights with ease.
-It also helps lowers the risk of injury and maintains healthy body weight.
+Having strong muscles helps you perform physical activities such as lifting weights with ease.
+It also helps lower the risk of injury and maintain a healthy body weight.

 2. Increase Lean Muscle Mass